V4p1d/Homework-1---Solutions/README.md

-# Homework 1
+# Homework 1 - Solutions

-The homework is due on Thursday the 4th of November at 4:00 pm.
+The homework was due on Thursday the 4th of November at 4:00 pm.

-The topics that you will be assessed on are:
+The topics of the homework are:

 - Assignment of variables
 - Types of variables